-- (1) Subject to the requirements in subclause (2), a person may enter Victoria from another Country as an international passenger arrival if the person, at the time they enter Victoria, is: - (a) 12 years of age or above and is fully vaccinated or a medically exempt person; or - (b) younger than 12 years of age and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied; or - (c) between 12 years of age and 17 years of age and is not fully vaccinated and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied.
+- (1) Subject to the requirements in subclause 5(2), a person may enter Victoria from another Country as an international passenger arrival if the person, at the time they enter Victoria, is: - (a) 12 years of age or above and is fully vaccinated or a medically exempt person; or - (b) younger than 12 years of age and is either: - travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or

-- (2) An international passenger arrival may enter Victoria if the person: - (a) is either: - (i) 12 years of age or above; or - (ii) younger than 12 years of age and travelling unaccompanied, they must obtain a valid international passenger arrival permit which includes:
+- (ii) travelling unaccompanied; or - (c) at least 12 years of age and less than 18 years of age and is not fully vaccinated or a medically exempt person and is either: - travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied.

-- (iii) the person's personal details; and - (iv) an attestation by the person stating that (as at the date of attestation) the person and each dependant under 12 years of age entering Victoria with that person: - (A) meets all the eligibility requirements in subclause (1); and - (B) has provided information in the permit that is true and correct; and - (C) will comply with the international passenger arrival conditions; and - a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction).
+- (2) An international passenger arrival may enter Victoria if the person: - (a) is either: - (i) 12 years of age or above; or - (ii) younger than 12 years of age and travelling unaccompanied; and - (b) obtains a valid international passenger arrival permit which includes: - (i) the person's personal details; and - (ii) an attestation by the person stating that (as at the date of attestation) the person and each dependant under 12 years of age entering Victoria with that person: - (A) meets all the eligibility requirements in subclause 5(1); and - (B) has provided information in the permit that is true and correct; and - (C) will comply with the international passenger arrival conditions; and - (iii) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction).